Advocacy & Assistance

 Car Repair Program

-Semcac is partnering with the Minnesota Prairie Alliance to provide a car repair program to income eligible households with one or more children, ages 1 – 18 years.
+Semcac partners with the Minnesota Prairie Alliance to provide a car repair program to income eligible households with one or more children, ages 1 – 18 years.
 The program is available for persons living in Dodge, Steele or Waseca counties.
 Households qualify if they earn 200% or less, of the federal poverty level.
-This program began in January 2016.
 Please contact the appropriate office for more information:

 - 507.634.4350 in Dodge County